yhilpisch/dx/README.md

 ## Questions and Support

-Yves Hilpisch, the author of DX Analytics, is managing partner of The Python Quants GmbH (Germany) and co-founder of The Python Quants LLC (New York City).
+Yves Hilpisch, the author of DX Analytics, is managing partner of The Python Quants GmbH (Germany).
 The group provides professional support for the DX Analytics library.
 For inquiries in this regard contact dx@tpq.io.

-The Python Quants also provide the **Python Quant Platform** as a solution for browser-based, interactive, collaborative financial analytics (cf. http://quant-platform.com).
-On this platform (for which free trials are available) you can also immediately use DX Analytics.
+The Python Quants also provide the **Quant Platform** as a solution for browser-based, interactive, collaborative financial analytics (see http://pqp.io) and a suite of online training classes (see http://training.tpq.io).
+On the Quant Platform (for which free trials are available), you can also immediately use DX Analytics.

 ## Documentation